 We often hear about password hacks and other security breaches.
 All those stories enhance the perception and fear that online shopping can sometimes be risky.
 That’s why e-commerce retailers have to address this.
-No-one wants their credit card details to be stolen.
+No one wants their credit card details to be stolen.
 Fix this with these three trust signals:

 - Trustmarks, which are logos from external accreditors who say it’s safe to shop on your site.
 Some common ones include McAfee, Verisign, Paypal, BBB, and TRUSTe, which were found to be the most effective in a survey by Actual Insights, but there are many others.

-- Payment system logos (from the major credit card providers and Paypal), which show that they will be able to pay for items easily.
+- Payment system logos (from the major credit card providers and Paypal), which show customers they will be able to pay for items easily.
 Since these logos are trusted, some of that trust rubs off on your site.

-Online Shopping Fears for the Price Conscious
+Online Shopping Fears for the Price-Conscious

 Photo Credit: Maura Teague